Fredrik Henrik af Chapman: Djurgården yard

-The "royal revolution"
+"Royal Revolution"

 In 1772, king Gustav III accomplished what was described as a "royal revolution".
 Since the death of Charles XII in 1718 and Sweden's reduction to the status of a minor power, the country's politics had been dominated by the Riksdag, the Swedish parliament, with frequent intervention by Russia, Great Britain, France and Denmark through bribes and subsidies.
 Gustav's palace coup established him as a self-defined enlightened despot while curbing the influence of nobility, which had become unpopular through rampant corruption and political intrigues.
 Inspired by the absolute monarchy of France, Gustav took great inspiration from the "Sun King" Louis XIV (1638–1715) and allied himself with his successor Louis XV.

 Chapman supported the king's boldness and even gave concrete assistance by warehousing ammunition for troops that were loyal to the king.
 The maneuver paid off since Gustav supported an expansion of both army and navy and singled out Russia as the primary enemy of Swedish interests.
 The alliance with Louis XV meant that large French subsidies were sent to expand the Swedish military against the common Russian enemy.
 This provided the funds to finance Chapman's plans to expand the navy with 60- to 70-gun warships of his own design.

 Navy expansion

 In 1776, Chapman became a civilian member of the Board of the Admiralty.
 His influence on the board and favor with the king resulted in critical reports of the current habit of the high seas navy to keep old ships afloat at great expense rather than spending more resources on building new, improved ships.
 Chapman's recommendations for improvements of the Karlskrona facilities was also received positively and approved by the king.
 The same year he was elected into the Royal Swedish Academy of Sciences as member number 175.

 An expansion of the navy was seen as necessary, but the design of the new ships was still a matter of debate in the late 1770s.
-The old school of shipwrights, most prominently supported by the Sheldon family and senior navy officers like Admiral Carl Tersmeden in Karlskrona, favored the old design with only minimal alterations based on the older methods of empirically-grounded ship design.
+The old school of shipwrights, most prominently supported by the Sheldon family and senior navy officers like Admiral Carl Tersmeden in Karlskrona, favored the old design with only minimal alterations based on the older methods of empirically grounded ship design.
 The new school, based in Stockholm and Sveaborg had in Chapman its most capable representative and was supported by General Admiral Henrik af Trolle and the court, pushed for more radical changes and designs based on the theoretical designs and experimental physics and mathematics.
 Chapman's first proposal for a new standard for ships of the line was the Wasa (1778), completed in 1778.
 Its superstructures were lowered considerably by removing the poop deck almost entirely to add stiffness and the gun decks were placed higher than in older designs to allow them to be used even in rough weather, when the ship rolled.